This is a revision of a lecture I presented on 20 April 2017 at Hope College in Holland, MI. The lecture was sponsored by the St. Benedict Institute.

 The Lindisfarne Gospels is thus a work of sacred art to which Germanic, Celtic, Roman, Greek, Hebrew and possibly Armenian or Coptic Christians contributed.
 It pages illustrate the universality invoked by St. Wilfrid, whose words would have been fresh in the memory of the monks at Lindisfarne; here, at one and the same time, is the art of Africa, Asia, Egypt, Greece and all the world, wherever the Church of Christ is spread abroad, through the various nations and tongues.
 It was never more beautifully made than in a corner of the remotest island.

 It annoys me to know that, upon seeing this page, most people would simply say: Oh, how Irish.
 A few would call it Celtic instead.
 And while that is not an inaccurate description, it is a meager one.
 This art is popular in the present day, not as an expression of universal Christianity, but of Irishness or (more commonly) pseudo-Irishness.
 You often see it on pub signs and knickknacks and other bits of paddywhackery; you rarely see it on sacred artwork.
-I cannot imagine a new church being decorated in this manner, unless it were for an Irish immigrant parish.
+I cannot imagine a new church being decorated in this manner, unless it were intended for Irish immigrants.
 Certainly I am grateful to see this art linger at all, but I lament the loss of the idea that it belongs to everyone.

-It seems that national identity, rather than religious faith, is the most strongly felt motive nowadays for holding to traditions.
+It seems that national identity, rather than religious faith, is the most strongly felt motive nowadays for holding to tradition.
 The notion is that a style of art or architecture, folk music or dance, ceremonial dress or cookery is important to remember because it is part of what makes a person Irish or Polish or Mexican or Dutch.
 That is praiseworthy, except when religious faith itself is considered an element of national identity, as though it were the smaller and less important thing.

 Early examples of this disordered priority can be found during the Gothic Revival; the architect Eugene Viollet-le-Duc did a great service to the universal Church by restoring the reputation of Gothic art and architecture after centuries of calumny and neglect.
 But he did so because the cathedrals made him proud to be French; he was an anti-clericalist who played down the religious motivation of medieval artists, and even read into their work coded revolutionary messages.

-Gothic art and architecture indisputably began in France, but they rapidly spread throughout Catholic Europe.
+Gothic art and architecture indisputably began in France, but they rapidly spread throughout Christian Europe.
 Their principles, derived from the theology of St. Augustine of Hippo and of Dionysius (author of the Celestial Hierarchy), made possible the ordering of the various monastic traditions into a coherent system, the basis for sacred art from England to Spain to Bohemia.

 This International Gothic is the basis for almost all of my own artwork.
 I consider it an important task to demonstrate that Gothic art is not defined by nationhood, nor by a period of history past, but rather by Christian principles that are everywhere and enduringly true.